 - Were the jobs performed at different locations?
 How did that impact profitability and how should that information affect future pricing?
 Were they ‘standard’ or ‘highly customized’ jobs?
 To what extent did the unique nature of the job impact the outcome?

-- Could the original cost estimates or pricing been at fault?
+- Could the original cost estimates or pricing be at fault?
 Did we learn everything we should have taken into account before the job started?
 If not, how can we improve the process in the future?

 - Who were the job supervisors?
 What’s each supervisor’s history for bringing jobs in on time and on-budget?
 Should we consider additional training for certain people – or do we need to consider more drastic measures?